-Coronavirus disease 2019 (COVID-19) is a clinical syndrome caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-It is a systemic multiple-organ disease characterized by a broad spectrum of clinical manifestations, including neurological.
-After recovering from COVID-19, a large proportion of patients suffer from long-lasting post-COVID symptoms, called long-COVID-19 or post-acute COVID-19 syndrome (PACS).
-Post-COVID symptoms often include neuropsychiatric complications that last for months after the initial infection, strongly suggesting a persisting neurobiological dysfunction.
-In this in vitro study, researchers from the United States investigated whether the full-length recombinant SARS-CoV-2 spike (S) protein and receptor-binding domain (RBD) stimulate human microglia to release proinflammatory mediators.
+After recovering from COVID-19, a large proportion of patients suffer from long-lasting post-COVID-19 symptoms, called long-COVID or post-acute COVID syndrome (PACS).
+Post-COVID symptoms often include neuropsychiatric complications that last for months after the initial infection.
+In this in vitro study, researchers from the United States investigated whether the full-length recombinant severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) spike (S) protein and its receptor-binding domain (RBD) stimulate human microglia to release proinflammatory mediators.

 SARS-CoV-2 is an enveloped, positive-sense, single-stranded RNA virus.
-Its genome encodes four structural proteins, namely the spike (S), envelope (E), nucleocapsid (N), and membrane (M) protein.
-The S protein, which appears to be a major pathogenic factor, is a glycosylated homotrimer with each monomer composed of subunits S1 and S2, separated by host cell proteases.
+Its genome encodes four structural proteins: the spike (S), envelope (E), nucleocapsid (N), and membrane (M) proteins.
+The S protein, which appears to be a major pathogenic factor, is composed of subunits S1 and S2, separated by host cell proteases.
 The S1 domain comprises the N-terminal domain (NTD), the RBD with a receptor binding motif (RBM), and two C-terminal domains.
 The RBD is a short immunogenic fragment that facilitates the binding of the S protein to the host cell angiotensin-converting enzyme 2 (ACE2) receptor.

 Conclusion